CONNECT-platform/coding-blog/docs/md/updates/update-1.md

 growth rate of `coding.blog`, and we do not intend to slow its growth down due to financial reasons, specifically considering the amount of enthusiasm and support from the community we have received.

-As a result, we have begun looking for investment/funding for this project.
-This is only to be able to manage the initial growth phase, as we intend to avoid allowing this project becoming another heavily-investment dependent and unnaturally hyped tech project that remains at a loss years into its existence.
+As a result, we have begun exploring the idea of external investment/funding for this project.
+This is only to be able to manage the initial growth phase (if the traction remains sustainable), as we intend to avoid allowing this project becoming another heavily-investment dependent and unnaturally hyped tech project that remains at a loss years into its existence.